-Pomodoro Technique: Skyrocket Productivity in 25-Minute Bursts
+Pomodoro Technique Skyrockets Productivity in 25-Minute Bursts

 NOTEThis article has been refreshed with the latest productivity research, including new data on optimal work-break ratios and enhanced recommendations for setting up your Pomodoro workspace.
 Updated September 2025.